nf-core/eager/docs/usage.md

 > wrapped in quotes.

-When using TSV_input, nf-core/eager will merge FASTQ files of libraries with the same `Library_ID` but different `Lanes` after adapter clipping (and merging), assuming all other metadata columns are the same.
-If you have the same `Library_ID` but with different SeqType, this will be merged directly after mapping prior BAM filtering.
+When using TSV_input, nf-core/eager will merge FASTQ files of libraries with the same `Library_ID` but different `Lanes` values after adapter clipping (and merging), assuming all other metadata columns are the same.
+If you have the same `Library_ID` but with different `SeqType`, this will be merged directly after mapping prior BAM filtering.
 Finally, it will also merge BAM files with the same `Sample_ID` but different `Library_ID` after duplicate removal, but prior to genotyping.
 Please see caveats to this below.